Protect and enhance the natural environment and the services it provides

 The very nature of our business means we are acutely aware of our responsibility to the environment.
 This is why we are committed to protecting and enhancing habitats and wildlife across our operations to have a positive impact on the natural environment of the North West.

 As a major owner of woodland we manage our trees in sustainable way to protect water quality, conservation, access, recreation and timber.

 We have been Forest Stewardship Council® (FSC®) certified since 2003.
 The FSC-UK forest management standard endorses the UK Woodland Assurance Standard (UKWAS) and this certification covers all 4336 hectares of our woodland estate.

 UKWAS offers a benchmark for sustainable management against which performance can be measured.
 The intention is to employ good stewardship from planting through to the end user who can purchase forest produce at the end of a guaranteed chain of custody.

 FSC certifiction lasts for 5 years and we undergo annual survailnce through our external auditors SGS, some of our stakeholders have been and will in future be contacted as part of this survailance, we would like to thank them for helping with this process.

 Gas extraction from shale rock, using the process called fracking, continues to generate considerable debate.
 The North West potentially holds vast quantities of shale gas, and we have been investigating what extraction might mean for water quality and water resources in our region.

 Our view on shale gas extraction (PDF 445 KB opens in new window) remains unchanged – public health is our top priority and we expect that Government support for fracking will result in a robust regulatory regime that will ensure public water supplies are protected.

-Natural Course: this is the UK's first EU LIFE Integrated Project that builds capacity to protect and improve the North West water environment, now and for the future.
+Natural Course: this is the UK's only EU LIFE Integrated Project that builds capacity to protect and improve the North West water environment, now and for the future.
 It's a project between us, the Environment Agency, Greater Manchester Combined Authority, the Rivers Trust and Natural England.